Uncovering the Mechanics of Timekeeping: A Guide to Watch Movements

 At the heart of each ticking watch is the system by which it powers all of its time-keeping functions: its movement.

 Separated into categories such as mechanical, quartz, atomic and more, each type of movement has its own character — a specific set of mechanisms that make it run like, well, clockwork.
-Read on for an in-depth look at each of these unique systems.

 The Types of Watch Movements